 While it can be a good thing if the interest rate goes lower than your original rate, there is also a possibility that the interest rate can increase.

-Before choosing a variable rate student loan, it can be a good idea to ask your lender how often your interest rate can change on their end.
+Before choosing a variable rate student loan, it can be a good idea to know the average student loan interest rate and to ask your lender how often your interest rate can change on their end.
 Each lender has their own way of adjusting rates (some do it every month, where others will do it every few months).

-You can also ask if there is a cap on the rate — some lenders will implement a cap such that a variable rate can’t exceed a certain percentage.
+You can also ask if there is a cap on the rate — some lenders will implement a cap so that a variable rate can’t exceed a certain percentage.

 • Borrowers could potentially save money if the interest rate drops.